wp-plugins/quick-featured-images/README.txt

 5. The fifth and last screen: take an overview of the success of the action.

 == Changelog ==

+= 3.0.1 =
+* Fixed: error message after plugin activation
+* Fixed: no images in the image library
+* Fixed: PHP error searching for posts in the backend
+* Deleted uninstall.php to avoid a confusing uninstall message

 = 3.0 =
 * Added new filter "Filter by Custom Taxonomies"